Hospice Care Isn’t a Death Sentence: Get the Facts

 In some cases, seniors aren’t able to continue hospice care because their health improves too much to re-qualify.

-Hospice programs are great for seniors in advanced stages of non-curable illness, very frail, or extremely aged.
+Hospice programs are great for seniors in advanced stages of non-curable illness, who are very frail or at an advanced age.
 For example, someone with advanced dementia might qualify.

 Under hospice, medical professionals visit the older adult.
-This is a huge relief for people who are too frail or ill to go to the doctor’s office.
+This is a massive relief for people who are too frail or ill to go to the doctor’s office.

 Doctors also coordinate treatments so your older adult can feel as good as possible.

-What many people don’t know is that hospice care offers families much more support than they get under traditional medical care.
+Many folks don’t know that hospice care offers families much more support than traditional medical care.

 Families benefit from: